-The exuberance over MOOCs and other high-profile online offerings obscures the fact that most of the growth in online higher education has been among the least selective institutions, especially for-profit colleges (Deming, Goldin and Katz 2012).
-In 2013, selective institutions accounted for only about 2 percent of enrollment in fully online programs, compared to 33 percent for the for-profit sector (Deming et al. 2015).
-Online for-profits spend very little per student, and are viewed less favorably by employers than non-selective brick and mortar schools of all types (Deming et al. 2016).
+among the least selective institutions, especially for-profit colleges (Deming, Goldin, and Katz 2012).
+In 2013, selective institutions accounted for only about 2 percent of enrollment in fully online programs, compared to 33 percent in the for-profit sector (Deming et al. 2015).1 Online for-profits spend very little per student and are viewed less favorably by employers than nonselective brick-and-mortar schools of all types (Deming et al. 2016).

 For public institutions, the allure of online education lies in its potential to cut costs in a time of declining state support and tightening budgets (Bowen et al. 2014).
-Yet cost savings from larger classes and less student-faculty contact may cause instructional quality to suffer, and high quality online courses are - at least at the time of writing - equally or even more expensive to develop and staff than in-person courses (McPherson and Bacow 2015).2
+Yet cost savings from larger classes and less student-faculty contact may cause instructional quality to suffer, and high-quality online courses are-at least at the time of writing-equally or even more expensive to develop and staff than in-person courses (McPherson and Bacow 2015).2